Painting Furniture Without Sanding or Priming

 This time, I tried the roller and brush combo.
 So I bought this brush and roller set from Heirloom Traditions.
 It included a little paint tray which is cool.

 TIP!
-I want to reuse it in the future, so I lined it with some tin foil, so I don’t have to clean it up afterward.
-And then I mixed up the paint and poured some into the tray.
+I want to reuse it in the future, so I lined it with some tin foil so I don’t have to clean it up afterward.
+And then, I mixed up the paint and poured some into the tray.

-It took me a few minutes to get a hang of it, but I basically brushed on the paint with the paintbrush, and then I rolled over it with the foam roller.
+It took me a few minutes to get a hang of it, but I basically brushed the coating on, and then I rolled over it with the foam roller.
+Check out the best paint brushes for painting furniture here and the best rollers for painting furniture here.
+See how to spray all in one paint here if that’s more your speed.

 • This paint dries pretty quickly, even though it was only in the 60s, so I worked in small sections.

-• I tried not to push too hard, so I wouldn’t leave lines from the roller’s edge.
+• I tried not to push too hard so I wouldn’t leave lines from the roller’s edge.

 • And if there were little bubbles, I tried to roll them out.

 This technique definitely leaves some texture behind, which isn’t a bad thing, especially if you’re a beginner, or if you don’t mind some roller texture.
+But if you do prefer a brush free finish, learn how to paint furniture without brush marks here.

 Sand Any Texture (Optional)